 You will notice:

-For instructions on viewing, creating, and editing CI Types, see Configuration Item (CI) Types.
+For instructions on viewing, creating, and editing CI Types, see Configuration item (CI) types.

-Dependencies relate to the relationships between CIs and how CIs are connected with one another.
 Each relationship has a forward and inverse dependency.

-For more information, see Dependencies.
+For more information, see CI Dependencies.

-For more information, see CMDB Visual Map.
+For more information, see CMDB visual map.